 February 1, 2016

-The World Federation of Exchanges has today published its Market Highlights Report for the first semester of 2015.
+The World Federation of Exchanges has today published its Market Highlights Report for the 2015 calendar year.

 - China, India remain main drivers of global trading activity